-Selected Contents: Introduction 1.
-Khunde Hospital, Sir Edmund Hillary and Giving Aid 2.
-Khunde Hospital and the Sherpa of Khumbu 3.
-Khunde Hospital as a Western Medicine Project 4.
-Khunde Hospital as an Aid Project 2009 978-81-2503-697-5 ₹1740 380 pp Hardback E-ISBN: 978-81-2505-309-5 Ageing and Development Edited by Rob Vos, Director, Development Policy and Analysis Division, Department of Economic and Social Affairs, UN; José Antonio Ocampo, Professor, Professional Practice of International and Public Affairs, Columbia University, New York: and Ana Luiza Cortez.
-Chief.
-Secretariat of the Committee for Development Policy, Department of Economic and Social Affairs, UN societies need to put in place the policies necessary to effectively confront these challenges, which are not insurmountable.
-2008 978-81-2503-526-8 ₹1435 272 pp Paperback Rights: Restricted Eliminating Human Poverty Macroeconomic and Social Policies for Equitable Growth Santosh Mehrotra, human development economist with the United Nations; and Enrique Delamonica, economist and political scientist, a consultant for UNICEF and UNDP
+... provides a comprehensive account of the events that led to the global financial crisis ... and an Indian approach to meeting the challenges of contagion from the turmoil. -Arvind Panagariya Selected Contents: Part I. Indian Economy: Review and Prospects; Part II.
+Financial Sector Reforms; Part III.
+Banking-Sector Reforms; Part IV.
+Monetary Policy in a Globalising World; Part V. Organisation and Communication Policies of the RBI; Part VI.
+Managing Capital Account Liberalisation; Part VII.
+Global Financial Imbalances and Crisis; Epilogue: The Global Financial Crisis and 2009 978-81-250-4192-4 ₹1530 368 pp Paperback E-ISBN 978-81-2505-020-9 Ageing and Development Edited by Rob Vos, Director, Development Policy and Analysis Division, Department of Economic and Social Affairs, UN; José Antonio Ocampo, Professor, Professional Practice of International and Public Affairs, Columbia University, New York; and Ana Luiza Cortez, Chief, Secretariat of the Committee for Development Policy, Department of Economic and Social Affairs, UN argues that societies need to put in place the policies necessary to effectively confront these challenges, which are not insurmountable.
+2008 978-81-250-3526-8 ₹1585 272 pp Paperback Rights: Restricted Eliminating Human Poverty Macroeconomic and Social Policies for Equitable Growth Santosh Mehrotra, human development economist with the United Nations; and Enrique Delamonica, economist and political scientist, a consultant for UNICEF and UNDP

 Can old people receive adequate pensions to live comfortably, and be empowered to play a more positive role in society?
-A definitive guide to the socio-economic impact and implications of ageing populations, this book provides a wealth of statistical evidence and argues that
+A definitive guide to the socio-economic impact and implications of ageing populations, this book provides a wealth of statistical evidence and

 This book focuses on the provision of basic social services, in particular, access to education and health, and water supplies strategy.
 The authors address the issue of how these basic social services can be financed and delivered more effectively to achieve the internationally agreed Millennium Development Goals.
 Their analysis presents the results of the broad-ranging research they led at UNICEF and the UNDP, investigating the record on basic social services of some thirty developing countries.
-2008 978-81-2503-386-8 ₹1890 448 pp Paperback Rights: Restricted Industrial Development for the 21st Century Edited by David O'Connor, Chief of the Policy Integration and Analysis Branch, Department for Economic and Social Affairs (DESA), UN; and Monica Kjöllerström, Sustainable Development Affairs Officer, DESA, UN as well as emerging global environmental challenges.
+2008 978-81-250-3386-8 ₹2040 448 pp Paperback Rights: Restricted Industrial Development for the 21st Century Edited by David O'Connor, Chief of the Policy Integration and Analysis Branch, Department for Economic and Social Affairs (DESA), UN; and Monica Kjöllerström, Sustainable Development Affairs Officer, DESA, UN

-Industrial development has mostly been central to the process of structural transformation, which characterises economic development.
-This book examines the new challenges and opportunities arising from globalisation, technological change and new international trade rules
+Industrial development has been central to the process of structural transformation that characterises economic development.
+This book examines the new challenges and opportunities arising from globalisation, technological change and new international trade rules as well as emerging global environmental challenges.